pmp-p/python-wasm-plus/README.md

     #enjoy a classic

-manual:
+MANUAL:

     mouse click first out of terminal, then onto canvas. then move up/down with f,v keys.

-credits: touchpong.py is shareware so if you like it, send an expensive thank you
+CREDITS:
-    to @blubberquark on Pygame Community discord ;)
+    touchpong.py could be shareware so if you like it, send an expensive thank you to @blubberquark on Pygame Community discord ;)